 BENEFITS OF BABYWEARING for parents

-1. It fosters the bond.
+1. Strengthens the bond.

-2. It provides security.
+2. Provides security.

-It provides security; babies held close to their bodies feel safer and more confident.
+Provides security; babies held close to their bodies feel safer and more confident.

-3. It benefits breastfeeding:
+3. Benefits breastfeeding:

 1. They cry less